usamahscript/go-workout/README.txt

 I want to add the Dockerfile for the application itself

+Packages that need to be installed with go get:

+"gorm.io/driver/postgres"
+"gorm.io/gorm"

+cmd/main contains the file that you actually want to run so like : go run main.go

 Right now you can post and get and update and delete a workout POSTing to : localhost:3007/workout/